mschoeffel/Advent-of-Code-2019/README.md

 If data is given by the task it will also be stored inside of this directory.
 The tasks of the day are also given as `README.md` in the day directory.
-Tests are provided in every day directory and can be executed with the `go test` command. in the `Utils` directory some helper functions are stored that can be used by every day.
+Tests are provided in every day directory and can be executed with the `go test` command.
+In the `Utils` directory some helper functions are stored that can be used by every day.

 You can execute all days using the `App` given in the main directory.